 The macOS terminal defaults to UTF8.
-When SSHing into a Mac computer from a non-macOS computer, or any computer with a different locale, there may be problems running programs on the remote Mac where locale is important.
-For example, a Linux system with “C” locale may cause .zip archive extraction on the remote Mac to fail like:
+When SSHing into a macOS computer from a non-macOS computer, or any computer with a different locale, there may be problems running programs on the remote where locale is important.
+For example, a Linux system with “C” locale may cause .zip archive extraction on remote macOS to fail like:

 Pathname cannot be converted from UTF-8 to current locale.

-Locally on the Mac (or using Remote Desktop over SSH), check locale with:
+Locally on the macOS computer (or using Remote Desktop over SSH), check locale with:

 % locale LANG="en_US.UTF-8" LC_COLLATE="en_US.UTF-8" LC_CTYPE="en_US.UTF-8" LC_MESSAGES="en_US.UTF-8" LC_MONETARY="en_US.UTF-8" LC_NUMERIC="en_US.UTF-8" LC_TIME="en_US.UTF-8" LC_ALL=

-while from a Windows or Linux SSHing into the Mac may result in:
+while from Windows or Linux may result in:

 % locale LANG="" LC_COLLATE="C" LC_CTYPE="C" LC_MESSAGES="C" LC_MONETARY="C" LC_NUMERIC="C" LC_TIME="C" LC_ALL=

-We resolved this issue by creating on the remote Mac a file “locale.sh” containing:
+We resolved this issue by creating on the remote macOS computer a file “locale.sh” containing:

 export LANG="en_US.UTF-8" export LC_COLLATE="en_US.UTF-8" export LC_CTYPE="en_US.UTF-8" export LC_MESSAGES="en_US.UTF-8" export LC_MONETARY="en_US.UTF-8" export LC_NUMERIC="en_US.UTF-8" export LC_TIME="en_US.UTF-8"